reagul/Jenkins-VS7-K8s/README.md

 - Need Persistant Volume : We use "projectpacific-storage-policy" in this example.
 - K8 cluster to install Master and Slave Pods.
+- All yaml under the JeninsKinstall folder in this repo

 ### Clone the repo  **